MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-send-electronic-documents.md

 ---
 title: Send Electronic Documents
-description: learn how to send invoices electronically.
+description: Learn how to use Business Central to send electric invoices and credit memos in the PEPPOL format.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual